Narrabeen

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Narrabeen suburb has a median taxpayer income of $60,211 and an average income of $93,560 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-These figures are among the highest in Australia, contrasting with Greater Sydney's median income of $60,817 and average income of $83,063.
+The suburb of Narrabeen had a median taxpayer income of $60,211 and an average income of $93,560 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This places Narrabeen among the highest income suburbs in Australia, compared to Greater Sydney's median income of $60,817 and average income of $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $65,546 (median) and $101,849 (average) as of September 2025.
-According to the 2021 Census, individual earnings rank at the 81st percentile nationally ($1,025 weekly), while household income ranks lower at the 51st percentile.
-In terms of income distribution, the $1,500 - $2,999 bracket dominates with 28.7% of residents (2,427 people), aligning with regional levels where this cohort likewise represents 30.9%.
-Housing affordability pressures are severe, with only 78.0% of income remaining after housing costs, ranking at the 45th percentile.
-The area's SEIFA income ranking places it in the 8th decile.
+According to the 2021 Census, individual earnings in Narrabeen stand at the 81st percentile nationally ($1,025 weekly), while household income ranks at the 51st percentile.
+The majority of residents, 28.7% or 2,422 people, fall within the $1,500 - 2,999 weekly income bracket, aligning with regional levels where this cohort represents 30.9%.
+Housing affordability pressures are severe in Narrabeen, with only 78.0% of income remaining after housing costs, ranking at the 45th percentile.
+The suburb's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income